anemon-a/VoightKampffTest/README.md

 test itself?

-All the research led him to the fact that human body does have surprisingly few responses to an external stimulus that could be called "fully automatic".
+All the research led him to the fact that human body does have surprisingly few responses to an external stimulus that could be called 'fully automatic'.
 Of course Rick couldn't reproduce the whole research behind Voight-Kampff, but he wanted to know the algorithm.

 Deckard couldn't really explain why, even to himself.
-One of the most dangerous thoughts was "I need to know the proper answers if I am ever to be a test subject".
+One of the most dangerous thoughts was, "I need to know the proper answers if I am ever to be a test subject".

 -----